A guide for migrating from Windows XP to Windows 7 or Windows 8

 While migrating from Windows XP to Windows 7 is no easy task, there are several tools from Microsoft and third-party vendors that can help.

-You’ve made it through – now what?
+You’ve made it through – what comes next?
 User training, system integration and hopes for the future.

 What important hardware-related lessons have IT admins learned from deploying Windows 7?
 For example, you might not always need a total refresh, disks are still the bottleneck and multiple monitors can boost productivity.